yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `health_check` - (Optional) Health check specifications.
 The structure is documented below.

+* `max_checking_health_duration` - (Optional) Timeout for waiting for the VM to become healthy.
+If the timeout is exceeded, the VM will be turned off based on the deployment policy.
+Specified in seconds.

 * `load_balancer` - (Optional) Load balancing specifications.
 The structure is documented below.

 * `description` - (Optional) A description of the instance group.